Activities and Things To Do in Hat Yai - Page 1

 The problem with most new attractions in Hat Yai is that there has been insufficient investment.
 It's as if the owner isn't sure whether it will be a success or not, so is reluctant to spend any money.
 The result is a shoddy attraction and, sure enough, people don't go.

-There is a zipline, pony rides, trampolines, games and a pen where children can feed goats and sheep.
+There is a zipline, pony rides, trampolines, a bouncy castle, games, and a pen where children can feed goats and sheep.
 In contrast, the children's rides and bouncy castle at Klong Hair floating market look as if they come from a scrap heap and are quite embarrassing.
-If you have young children, the floating market at Baan Pru is a better option than Klong Hair.
+If you have young children, the floating market at Baan Pru is a much better option than Klong Hair.

 I went just after the market opened and I think I was there with half the population of Hat Yai.
 Parking was difficult and there were so many people it felt claustrophobic.
-Thais love new things but, hopefully, when the novelty wears off the crowds will thin out.
+On my second visit it was still very busy, but a lot more comfortable.
+There were a lot more vendors selling food near the water and the food centre wasn't as packed.

 Comments: Ballroom dancing is popular with some Asian people.
 If you live in Bangkok you can go along to Lumpini Park on a Sunday morning to get your Foxtrot and Tango fix.